ucl-sgnl/FSPSimulator/README.md

-# FSP Simulator
+# 🚀FSP Simulator

-Welcome to the Python version of the Orbital Debris Lab (ODL) Full Spectrum Project (FSP) Simulator.
-This modern adaptation provides an updated approach to running simulations.
+Welcome to the Python version of the Future Space Populations Simulator!
+This modern adaptation provides an updated approach to running source-sink evolutionary simulations of objects in space.
+The simulator is designed to be modular, allowing for easy integration of new models and features.
+We hope that this will allow for the simulator to be used as a tool for the community to test new ideas and models.
+If you have feedback, would like to get involved please feel free submit a pull request or raise an issue.
+There are a number of features under development and we are open to collaboration on many of these.

-## Getting Started
+## 🏁 Getting Started

 Each new simulation you wish to run should be configured by creating a new `.json` file and putting in the following directory `src/data/specify_simulation`.

 When executing `main.py`, it will automatically run all the simulations as per the settings in the respective `.json` files.

-## JSON Configuration Structure
+## 📝 JSON Configuration Structure

 A typical simulation configuration can be represented in the JSON file format as follows: